CordetG/hw-rgbcal/README.md

 [^4]: Due to the subjectivity, I turned up each color one at a time to get a closer *visual* match.
 RGB(255,0,0) seemed too orange-red, so I increased the wavelength a scosche.
 [^5]: Like all *tools*, this should not be used as a be-all solution, rather it provides a good template -- but still requires manual editing and/or verbiage modification.
 [^6]: Realized this was not necessary, but it's not like it took more than a second.
+[^7]: Quoted from National Library of Medicine:
+  `The term photophobia is a misnomer and not quite accurate.
+It comes from two Greek words: photo- “light” and phobia “fear or dread of”—hence, “fear of light.”
+  It is defined as an abnormal sensitivity to light that can induce or exacerbate pain.`
+[^!]: Due to the nature of LED light and flashing, it's important to note that this project may be an issue for anyone who has epilepsy.

 <!--Collection of Links-->